vnali/craft-asset-indexes-extra-docs/README.md

 ## Log asset index results
 You can easily log asset index results by enabling 'Create a Log ...' on this plugin's general setting.
-By enabling this option, after running asset indexes utility, when an asset is created, a log record is also created.
+By enabling this option, after running the asset indexes utility, when an asset is created, a log record is also created.
-Items created by asset indexes options also can be logged by enabling the `Log` light switch in each option.
+Items created by asset index options also can be logged by enabling the `Log` light switch in each option.
 Logs are available on 'admin/asset-indexes-extra/logs/index' page.

 Items available in logs: